russ-jam876/Data_Analysis_Portfolio/README.md

-A repository containing projects that I have been working on in different languages such as: SQL, Python, Excel, etc.
+My data analysis projects in different languages such as:
+- Excel
+- Python
+- SQL